 - Wheels with a sturdy stand tend to be a little quieter and are less likely to be tipped over or pushed around the cage.

 - Keep in mind that there is no PERFECT wheel.
 Each owner and hedgehog tends to have their favorite to use and favorite to clean.

 - You might need to try several wheels before you find the right one for you and your hedgehog.

 - Giant Comfort Wheels are economically priced, reasonably easy to clean, and readily available.

 - Their tread provides traction for the hedgehogs, but they are a little harder to clean than the bucket wheels.

 - The axle of this wheel is made of plastic, and plastic on plastic can make quite a racquet.
-Adding KY Jelly to the axle will reduce friction, which will decrease the noise and increase the longevity.
+Adding KY Jelly or mineral oil to the axle will reduce friction, which will decrease the noise and increase the longevity.

 - Hedgehog wheel-a-holics will wear out the plastic axle pin, so they are not as durable as other options.

 - Rare instances of a wheel falling over and hurting hedgehogs have been reported.
 Most hedgehogs will simply lift up a fallen wheel and crawl out from under it.
 Secure the wheel to the side of the cage if you notice your wheel falling over.